 We provide a healthy snack of fruit or vegetables each day.

-There is another clipboard outside the classrooms for you to indicate your child’s lunch choices.
 Children each day have a choice of packed lunch or school dinner.
 Within the school dinner there are three options: the main meal, the vegetarian option and a jacket potato.
 Children may choose beans, cheese or tuna on their jacket potato.
 The children are asked what they would like for their lunch when they come in to school.
 School lunches are free for all children in Foundation Stage, Year 1 and Year 2.

 At Motcombe we record the children’s Learning Journeys using Tapestry.
 This is a web-based tool and enables you to see your child’s learning as it happens.
 It also allows you to upload photos and posts of your own about your child’s learning and experiences.
 Each week there will be a home challenge that you may complete with your child at home and upload to Tapestry.
 Your contributions to Tapestry are so valuable and make a great contribution to your child’s learning and experience of school.
 Your child’s teacher will give you more information about Tapestry and how to use it.